mrange/PushStream6/BLOG.md

 type PushStream<'T> = ('T -> bool) -> bool
 ```

-A `PushStream` is a function that accepts a receiver function `'T->bool` and calls the receiver function until there are no more values are returned or the receiver function returns `false` indicating it wants no more values. `PushStream` returns `true` if the producer values was fully consumed and `false` if the consumption is stopped before reaching the end of the producer.
+A `PushStream` is a function that accepts a receiver function `'T->bool` and calls the receiver function until no values are returned or the receiver function returns `false` indicating it wants no more values. `PushStream` returns `true` if the producer values were fully consumed and `false` if the consumption is stopped before reaching the end of the producer.

 A `PushStream` module could look something like this: